sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 It is now clear that the data types for input and output from the control law *constrain* the feedback and actuator components..
 The control law cannot provide its own adapters - or we have violated the independent testability requirement.
 The components close to the hardware must implement their own conversion layers.

-Template concepts introduced in C++20 are naturally able to express these constraints.
+Template `concept`s introduced in C++20 are naturally able to express these constraints.
 Each of these components - feedback, actuator, law - can be defined as a `concept`.

 #### ControlLaw Interface
 Let's start out writing a concept for our most abstract component - the `ControlLaw`.
 The concept requires that each law defines its input and output types - `Measurement` and `Command` respectively.
 Laws must also define a `State` type.

 There are two required APIs for a `ControlLaw`:

 1. `Initialize` configures the internal `ControlLaw` state.
 It must return the initialized state, or a string in the case of an error.
+This is where the config for the law can be validated and return an error if necessary.
 2. `Compute` takes in a measurement, and returns a tuple of the next `Command` and its current `State`.

 These interfaces enforce two of our requirements - that the controller implements error handling, and that we have visibility into the current state of the controller.